-Two basic types of data are collected: data which is specific to each property and data which is indicative of a particular class of property that has been predefined by OCAD.
+Two basic types of data were collected: data which was specific to each property and data which was indicative of a particular class of property that was predefined by OCAD.

-Property-specific data is collected as a part of the inspection process and through submission by the property owner.
-As part of the inspection process, the improvements are measured and classified.
-Any additional or unusual features are also noted at the time of the inspection.
-Data on individual properties is maintained on an appraisal card(s) for that property.
-Data on individual properties is verified through previously existing records, published reports, building permits, analysis of comparable properties, GIS maps, and through submission by the property owner.
+Property-specific data was collected as a part of the inspection process and through submission by the property owner.
+As part of the inspection process, new improvements were measured and classified.
+Any additional or unusual features were also noted at the time of the inspection.
+Data on individual properties was maintained on an appraisal card(s) for that property.
+Data on individual properties was verified through previously existing records, published reports, building permits, analysis of comparable properties, GIS maps, and through submissions from the property owner.
 Appraisal cards are available for review at the appraisal district office and via email.

-Data pertaining to a class of properties is grouped together according to the differing quality levels, and then used to develop valuation models for each property class.
-Such data is collected in a variety of ways.
-Cost information is obtained from nationally recognized sources, local contractors, new construction permits, mechanics liens, reliable source of new property sales, and from renditions submitted by owners.
-All local information is used to verify, supplement or modify costs from these published sources.
+Data pertaining to a class of properties was grouped together according to the differing quality levels, and then used to develop valuation models for each property class.
+Such data was collected in a variety of ways.
+Cost information was obtained from nationally recognized sources, local contractors, new construction permits, mechanics liens, reliable sources of new property sales, and from renditions submitted by owners.
+All local information was used to verify, supplement or modify costs from these published sources.
 Renditions are confidential submissions by property owners and cannot be used for other properties; however, data from renditions may be compared with data obtained from cost manuals to test their accuracy.

-Market sales information is collected through a variety of sources including surveys of buyer and sellers, deed record, and from local real estate professionals.
+Market sales information was collected through a variety of sources including surveys of buyer and sellers, deed records, and from local real estate professionals.

-Improvements are appraised using replacement cost new less depreciation models.
-Replacement costs are estimated from published sources, other publicly available information, and comparable properties.
-Depreciation is calculated on the age/life method using typical economic lives and depreciation rates based on published sources, market evidence, and the experience of knowledgeable appraisers.
-Adjustments for functional and economic obsolescence may be made if diminished utility and comparable sales are found to justify such.
-A market data model based on typical selling prices per unit of area is also used when appropriate sales information is available.
+Improvements were appraised using replacement cost new less depreciation models.
+Replacement costs were estimated from published sources, other publicly available information, and comparable properties.
+Depreciation was calculated on the age/life method using typical economic lives and depreciation rates based on published sources, market evidence, and the experience of knowledgeable appraisers.
+Adjustments for functional and economic obsolescence were made if there was diminished utility and/or there were comparable sales were found to justify such.
+A market data model based on typical selling prices per unit of area was also used when appropriate sales information was available.

-Land values are based on selling prices for the appropriate highest and best use of the site, and as though it was vacant.
-Highest and best use analysis of the improvements is based on the likelihood of the continued use of the improvements in their current and/or intended use and is essential to an accurate appraisal.
-Identification of a highest and best use different from the current or intended use has a significant effect on the cost and market data models and is a statement of opinion, not a statement of fact.
+Land values were based on selling prices for the appropriate highest and best use of the site, and as though it was vacant.
+Analysis of the improvements was based on the likelihood of the continued use of the improvements in their current and/or intended use and was essential to an accurate appraisal.
+(Identification of a highest and best use different from the current or intended use has a significant effect on the cost and market data models and is a statement of opinion, not a statement of fact).
 It should be noted that residence homesteads' highest and best use is always as a residence according to Texas Property Tax Code Section 23.01(d).

-Field review of appraisal is performed through the regular inspection of subject properties.
-Ratio studies are preferred by OCAD as the method for measuring performance.
-The results of the performance measures used indicate the validity of the appraisal models used.
-Appraisers perform ratio studies annually.
+Field review of appraisals was performed through the regular inspection properties.
+Ratio studies were preferred by OCAD as the method for measuring performance.
+The results of the performance measures used indicated the validity of the appraisal models used.
+Appraisers performed ratio studies to ascertain the correctness of their appraisals.

-Performance is also measured through comparison with valid single-property appraisal submitted for staff review.
-Appraisal results are also tested annually by the Property Tax Division of the Texas Comptroller's Office.
-Appraisal methods and procedures are also reviewed by the Property Tax Division.
+Performance was also measured through comparison with valid single-property appraisals submitted for staff review.
+Appraisal results were also tested and are tested annually by the Property Tax Division of the Texas Comptroller's Office.
+Appraisal methods and procedures are also reviewed by the Property Tax Division during MAPS review.

-Multi-Family Properties 2016 Mass Appraisal Report
+Multi-Family Properties 2017 Mass Appraisal Report